Dom-21/designpatterns/README.md

-# Refactored User Service with Design Patterns
+# Standard User Service with Design Patterns

 ## Overview
-This is a production-ready refactored implementation of the User Service that incorporates multiple design patterns to improve code quality, maintainability, security, and scalability.
+This is a production-ready implementation of the User Service that incorporates multiple design patterns to improve code quality, maintainability, security, and scalability.

 ## Design Patterns Implemented